kee-reel/PLAG/README.md

 };
 ```

-So, that's all that designed in a non-modular way - everything else contains in plugins :)
+3. If main application finds plugin with ICorePlugin interface - it will send all other loaded plugins to it with addPlugins().
+Than main application calls start() and passes reference to core plugin itself and parent QWidget.
+After that all application behavior controlled by plugins only.

+## Development
+All plugins (including core plugin) contains in another repo - https://github.com/CurunirCingar/MASS-Plugins.
+It's divided from this repo because it's possible to use any plugins set developed by you or any other developer on planet Earth.

+So if you want to read more about already implemented plugins set and how all this stuff works, visit repo mentioned above.

 ## Plugins implementation aspect
 All plugins are loaded using [QPluginLoader](http://doc.qt.io/qt-5/qpluginloader.html) and should contain [plugin specific macroses](http://doc.qt.io/qt-5/plugins-howto.html).
-If you're using QtCreator then you can use custom wizard for generating solutions for new plugins - [link](https://github.com/CurunirCingar/MASS/tree/master/Docs/QtCreator%20wizard).
+If you're using QtCreator then you can use custom wizard for generating solutions for new plugins - [link](https://github.com/CurunirCingar/MASS/tree/master/Resources/QtCreator%20wizard).

-## Development
-All plugins (including core plugin) contains in ["/Plugins"](/Plugins).
-Description of the plugins-related theme is separated from the current page because theoretically, you could make your own implementation of core plugin.

-So if you want to read more about the already implemented architecture of these plugins and how all this stuff works - jump [here](/Plugins).